Symbian9/qmapshack-doc-wiki/DocGisHowToRouting.md

 **kiozen: Keep in mind that once these issues are fixed this statement will be obsolete and misleading.
 And it's very likely that no one will take care of fixing the text.
 Therefore it's ok to mention and reference the issue once.
 But avoid hidden references like that.**

-This property is consistenlty transferred to the mobile GPS device.
+This property is consistently transferred to the mobile GPS device.

 ???#### screenshots from device ??
 not here, better in the issue case ########